AbdullahMustafa040/TryOn/README.md

 # TryOn
-Download the rep and upload it to google colab
+Download the repo and upload it to google colab